emmarkilcoyne/webtv/README.md

 # webtv
 ## Website to organize and play local media
+> Note: Media files will not be uploaded to github due to copyright
+### Navigation Bar
 - Videos
     - Movies
-  -TV Shows
+    - TV Shows

 - Audio
-  -Music
-  -Meditations
+    - Music
+    - Meditations